mrmans0n/compose-rules/docs/ktlint.md

 ### Disable `standard:function-naming` rule for Composable

-The function name for a Composable starts with an uppercase.
-This causes the ktlint rule `standard:function-naming` to report a violation.
-This rule can be configured to ignore Composable functions in your `.editorconfig` file:
+Composable function names start with uppercase, which causes ktlint's `standard:function-naming` rule to report violations.
+Configure it to ignore Composable functions:

 ```editorconfig
 [*.{kt,kts}]